Integral form of Gauss's law and applications to symmetric charge distributions

 Infinite Line Charge

-Line with charge density :
+Line with charge density λ:

-Gaussian surface: cylinder of radius , length
+Gaussian surface: cylinder of radius r, length L

 Infinite Cylindrical Shell